mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 In regards to Bamboo vs Jenkins comparison, almost everything I mentioned for iOS applies to Android, except the very big and troublesome Mac OS X part.
 You can, and you should build Android on Linux systems, and that's exactly what AWS instances are running on!
 It means that if you have 25 build agents/nodes in the cloud, all 25 of them can be used to build Android projects.

 I had experience with building Android projects using Bamboo OnDemand setup hosted in AWS cloud.
 It worked (and what I was last told it still works) flawless and scalability of AWS really pays back.
 Despite the fact that building Android project was way more slower than building similar iOS project, that wasn't really a concern given the number of resources available to do the job.
-I still had to run Android UI Automation tests (usign Calabash) on Mac OS X box, because Linux agents in the cloud didn't have enough horsepower to run Genymotion or Android Emulator reliably.
+I still had to run Android UI Automation tests (using [Calabash](https://calaba.sh/)) on Mac OS X box, because Linux agents in the cloud didn't have enough horsepower to run [Genymotion](https://www.genymotion.com/) or Android Emulator reliably.

-## Summary
+# Summary

 Despite my excitement with Jenkins Job DSL plugin there's no clear winner for me.